 Inclusion of De La Salle and Beaulieu: The expansion of the service will also for the inclusion of De La Salle and Beaulieu.
-The Panel asked for clarification of how the service would cope with the additional demand, and whether this would increase the current imbalance of intake between Colleges and States schools.
-The Department relied as follows: It is envisaged that any take-up in Beaulieu and De La Salle will be gradual as the current provision in these schools will probably continue and therefore this will be new/additional teaching to that already available.
-Any teaching in these schools will be provided through capacity created by the 'new/additional teaching' model (attached, see point 3).
+The Panel asked for clarification of how the service would cope with the additional demand and whether this would increase the current imbalance of intake between Colleges and States schools.
+The department relied as follows: It is envisaged that any take-up in Beaulieu and De La Salle will be gradual as the current provision in these schools will probably continue and therefore this will be new/additional teaching to that already available.
+Any teaching in these schools will be provided through capacity created by the 'new /additional teaching' model (attached, see point 3).
 Rather than this provision adding to the imbalance of provision between colleges and States schools it will create a third area of provision that will need to be monitored and accessed in relation to colleges and states schools.

-Examples of 'user pays' for other extra-curricular activities: The Panel asked for examples of other extracurricular activities where parents are asked to pay.
-The Department responded: Prices for extra-curricular music lessons with private tutors vary between £90 and £380 per term.
-Polyphony at JCG charges per term fees for instrumental music lessons to students who are not able to access the JMS (the 2 services run in parallel).
-Charges are levied for school Activity Week visits, off-Island trips and other activities, and these vary.
-There is no central register for after-school activities as these are managed by the school and the staff concerned.
+Examples of user pays for other extra-curricular activities The Panel asked for examples of other extracurricular activities where parents are asked to pay.
+The department responded: Prices for extra-curricular music lessons with private tutors vary between £90 and £380 per term.
+Polyphony at JCG charges termly fees for instrumental music lessons to students who are not able to access the JMS (the two services run in parallel).
+Charges are levied for school Activity Week visits, off-Island trips and other activities and these vary.
+There is no central register for after school activities as these are managed by the school and the staff concerned.
 They also vary from term to term and from school to school.
-Some clubs are free, while charges are made for others.
-There is a wide range of out-of-school activity organised privately for children, ranging from dance and ballet lessons, to horse-riding, sport, art, first-aid, sea and air cadets, drama clubs with the Jersey Arts Centre and other providers, etc.; all of which require some form of payment.
-The Jersey Youth Service charges a small entry fee for nearly all of its projects, although 2 are free of charge.
+Some clubs are free while charges are made for others.
+There is a wide range of out-of-school activity organised privately for children, ranging from dance and ballet lessons, to horse riding, sport, art, first aid, sea and air cadets, drama clubs with the Jersey Youth Service charges a small entry fee for nearly all of its projects although two are free of charge.